Storylet Studio

 Storyworld Import / Export (web)

 The web version lets you save a single storyworld out to a .storyletstudio file you can keep on your computer, share with a collaborator, or import back into a different storyworld.
-Both actions live on the storyworld's Management page, alongside Duplicate, Clear Content, and Delete.
+Both actions live on the storyworld's Management page, next to Duplicate, Clear Content, and Delete.

 The desktop app doesn't show these actions.
-On desktop, your project already is a .storyletstudio file, so File > Save As and Finder / Explorer copy give you the same outcome.
+On desktop your project already is a .storyletstudio file, so File > Save As and a Finder / Explorer copy get you the same result.

 Export to file